 Kolachy Cookie Ingredients

 It is very simple way to make these cookies!
 You just need butter, cream cheese, all purpose flour and salt for the pastry.
 The filling is more cream cheese and powdered sugar, along with fruit, jam, jelly, or anything else you want.
 There is also a double-cheese version with cream cheese and cottage cheese.
-These are really versatile Christmas cookies you can fill with whatever you happen to have on hand.
-Make them as sweet as you want, and experiment with different flavours.
-Maybe you can come up with something brand new!
-You can use store bought jam or something like this Homemade Mixed Berry Jam.

 History of Kolachy Cookies

-Kolachy, whether you spell it like that or use kolache, kolacky or kolace, originated as a wedding dessert in central Europe.
 After that, they became a breakfast food in some parts of the United States as well as South London, England.
 These days the savoury versions make a popular breakfast while the sweet ones, the kolaczki cookies, are a wonderful treat from eastern Europe.

 Sometimes spelled kolachy or kolacky, a kolache cookie recipe or kolacky recipe can be sweet or savoury.
 The difference in spellings is because kolachy is a Polish name and is spelled like that phonetically.

 The name comes from an Old Slavic word ‘kolo’ meaning wheel or circle.
 They are sometimes made in a circular shape, instead of the folded over shape popular with holiday baking cooks.
 Czech immigrants introduced kolachy cookies to the United States back in the late 1800s.
-They were popular during the holidays and at church suppers.
-Kolachys were also an everyday comfort food.
-Hey, what can I say, they were clearly far too good to resist!

 A lot of people in the US actually call sausage-filled Czech pastries ‘kolachys’ but technically those are ‘klobasniky’ which have a similar shape and pastry type.
 However, klobasniky were invented by second generation Czech-Texans.

 The original kolachys would be filled with apricot, cream cheese, prunes, poppy seeds, and perhaps spices such as nutmeg or mace.
 As is the case with many Christmas cookies, every family would have their own kolachy recipe for these Polish cookies.
-Filled with your favourite jam and dusted with icing sugar, they just melt on your tongue the moment you put them in your mouth.
+Filled with your favorite jam and dusted with icing sugar, they just melt on your tongue the moment you put them in your mouth.

 Holiday baking would ensure a wonderfully fragrant kitchen as the kolachy cookies were baking.
 These are delicate cookies and you can add your favorite jam or favorite fillings.

 After spreading your chosen filling over the dough, it is time to fold the edges in to create the typical kolachy shape.
 One reason for this special shape is it allows people to see what filling is inside the kolachy.
-You can see the filling at the top and bottom of the pastry.
-Let them cool completely on a rack and resist the urge to nibble!
-Sprinkle these little treats with plenty of powdered sugar before serving.

 How to Serve Kolachy Cookies

 Since these holiday baking favourites have a long history and have spread across the continents, there are no rules!
 That means if you want a kolachy or two for breakfast with your coffee, go ahead.
-Perhaps you want to have one after lunch or dinner.
-That’s what they’re for!
-Enjoy them with any drink you want, at any time of the day.

-There might be different people in your family with different favourite pastry filling choices.
+There might be different people in your family with different favorite pastry filling choices.
 That’s often the case with Christmas baking.
-Everyone has their own favourite!
+Everyone has their own favorite kolachy cookies filling preference!
 Maybe you are a pineapple fan while hubby prefers strawberry jam and the kids happen to like anything.
 Well, so long as it’s chocolate!
-This recipe makes it easy to use different fillings.
-Try half with one filling and half with another.
-See which kind disappear the fastest!

 Kolachy FAQs